Antibody Structure & Biosimilars Comparability Analysis Services

 TNF-alphaTumor necrosis factor

-Comparability Analysis of Biosimilars Using NMR Spectroscopy
+Antibody Structure and Comparability Analysis Using NMR Spectroscopy

 At SARomics Biostructures, we use advanced NMR spectroscopy, which makes it possible to acquire a unique fingerprint representation of the 3D conformation of large, complex molecules like biologics.
 For biosimilar comparability assessment, 2D 13C NMR spectra of the methyl region of the biomolecules are acquired, and the biosimilar and originator spectra are compared.
 The method is based on natural abundance and does not require additional expensive labeling.
 By matching the NMR fingerprint of a given protein to its high-resolution 3D structure, determined, e.g., by X-ray crystallography, or to a fingerprint of another protein batch of the therapeutic monoclonal antibody or its biosimilar, we can rapidly assess and analyze comparability and show that the molecules, for example, a biosimilar and its originator, or different batches or alternative preparations of the same biologic, have identical HOS.
 In addition, the biomolecules can be studied in the formulation buffer for formulation optimization and batch comparison.
 Depending on the biomolecule, around 1-2 mg of protein can be sufficient for HOS analysis.

-• SRF388 Fab in complex IL-27 (Surface Oncology Inc.),
+• SRF388 Fab in complex with IL-27.
+Skladanowska (Surface Oncology Inc.) et al., 2022.
+Cell Reports, 41, 111490.

-• DutaFab (Roche) in complex with its antigens PDGF and VEGFA.
+• DutaFab in complex with its antigens PDGF and VEGFA.
+Beckmann (Roche) et al., 2021.
+Nat Comm, 12:708.

 Recent Publication: The structure of unique light chain-driven bispecific antibodies